ST10316123/PROG7311_Part2_POE/README.md

-### 5. Ensure the ffg lines are uncommented in the program.cs file
+### 5. Ensure the ffg lines in the program.cs file are not commented out
 ```bash

 using (var scope = app.Services.CreateScope())